 “Two chicks?
 Man, I got enough trouble with the one…”

 “Naw, it’s not like that, Nate, but what can I say,” I puffed up with a calcified kernel of male prowess and pride.
-“Anyhow, one of them thinks she’s got a bun in the oven—my bun, no less.
+“Anyhow, now one of them thinks she’s got a bun in the oven—my bun, no less.
 The other is the creative type.”

 “Figure on flushing it, or…”

 A pay call to a changed phone number found Natorious Grimaldi holed up in a ground floor flat of a not yet renovated three-story brick apartment house just off Armitage.
-He had been sharing the shady Cliftwood Avenue unit with an old college pal who’d brought his reverence for R&B from hometown Philly to the heartland, including compilation albums from WIBG’s Joe Niagara and Jerry Blavat, AKA ‘The Geator With the Heator’.
-Roscoe Porter had turned Nathan on to clear channel WLAC/Nashville, John R and the likes of the Bosstones and Duprees, which propelled Nate from Top-40 pop into the fabled Chicago blues world, right under his dripping white bread suburban nose.
+He had been sharing the shady Cliftwood Avenue unit with an old college pal who’d brought his reverence for R&B from hometown Philly to the heartland, including compilation albums from WIBG’s Joe Niagara and ‘The Geator With the Heater’.
+Roscoe Porter had turned Nathan on to John R’s WLAC/Nashville, and the likes of the Bosstones and Duprees, which propelled Nate from Top-40 pop into the fabled Chicago blues world, right under his dripping white-bread suburban nose.

-Yet Porter, barely 30, had recently succumbed to meningitis, downbeats, emaciation and a concocted overdose in some Lincoln Park hotel room—the Orlons and Capris on his cassette player.
-Cool as he was, I’d once heard him claim that there were just too many of us baby boomers, plenty of room for discards and throwaways—strapping, sickly or no. So there he was, though not there, apparently with no there there for him here anymore.
+Yet Porter, barely 30, had recently succumbed to downbeats, emaciation and a concocted overdose in some Lincoln Park hotel room—the Capris and Duprees on his cassette player.
+Cool as he was, I’d once heard him claim that there were just too many of us baby boomers, plenty of room for discards and throwaways—life was cheap that way.
+So there he was, apparently with no there there for him here anymore.

 “Hah, fat chance of that easy route,” Grimaldi said, sparking the stub of a blunt.
-He was still bummed out and disoriented over his business buddy’s demise, searching out another roomie for an apartment he never really settled into himself, as he was never one to go it alone.
+He was still bummed out and disoriented over his business buddy’s demise, searching out another roomie for an apartment, as he was never one to go it alone.
 “And it ain’t no racial thing with me, either—no matter what the bitch says.
 Hell, I even took to her little boy like a big brother.”

 “With me neither,” I nodded, passing on the roach, as I nursed a warm can of Schlitz.
 “I mean, a religious thing…”

-“After all I’ve done for the cause, man—to go stickin’ me with that,” he inhaled deeply, which puffed up his round Slavic face all the more.
-“How’s she think we got to steppin’ out in the first place, anyway?”
+“After all I’ve done for the cause, man—to go stickin’ me with that,” he inhaled deeply, which puffed up his round mongrel face all the more.
+“How’s she think we got to steppin’ out in the first place?”

 “I can relate, Nathan—on that, I can totally relate…”

 After some college and epiphanal acid, Natorious had bought whole stash into the Chicago Blues scene, supporting his habit as a grain-futures runner at the Mercantile Exchange.
-He partnered with Roscoe and a couple of Rush Street bouncers and their drug funding to open The Twelve-Bar, a north State Street blues club across from the old Sitz-Mark dive—that rickety jukejoint with the Chess-King-Memphis crammed box and half-dollar drafts that had once fed our fake-ID’d souls.
+He partnered with Roscoe and a couple of Rush Street bouncers and their drug funds to open The Twelve-Bar, a north State Street blues club across from the old Sitz-Mark dive—that rickety jukejoint that once served our fake ID’ed cravings.

-Nate and Porter would troll true black haunts from Howlin’ Wolf’s and the Hideaway out near Garfield Park to Pepper’s Hide Out, Theresa’s and other bluesy boogie-woogie lounges along south Cottage Grove and Stony Island, bringing the best chops he could to T-B’s low-riser stage with tabs, lines, lids, nickel bags and other greasing of guitar calloused palms.
-Word spread around the Ripple, chicken and chitlin’ circuits, and ‘Twelve’ took off like a Lightnin’ Hopkins’ solo riff, drawing Sleepy, Willie, Junior, Magic—let alone Hound Dog, Sonny Boy and Freddie King to this stone happening Near-North bar, the hottest little venue on this side of town.
+Nate and Porter would scout true black haunts from Pepper’s Hide Out to Howlin’ Wolf’s Hideaway and other bluesy boogie-woogie lounges along south Cottage Grove and Stony Island, bringing the best chops he could to T-B’s low-riser stage with tabs, lines, lids, nickel bags and other greasing of guitar calloused palms.
+Word spread around the Ripple, chicken and chitlin’ circuits, and ‘Twelve’ took off like a Lightnin’ Hopkins’ solo, drawing Sleepy, Willie, Junior, Hound Dog, Sonny Boy and Freddie King north to the hottest little venue on this side of town.

-Its nightly gate: mainly hipretending white folks with beaucoup Benjamins, learning from the Northern Migration masters over three-drink minimums, under mixed smoky airs.
-With such true-blues headliners came rock star credibility, Mick and Keith slipping into T-B’s darker corners, wherein they’d sponge inspiration between trashing Ambassador East Hotel suites and selling out their stadium shows.
+Its nightly gate: mainly hipretending white bred with beaucoup Benjamins, learning from the Northern Migration masters over three-drink minimums, under mixed smoky airs.
+With such true-blues headliners came rock star credibility, Mick and Keith slipping into T-B’s darker corners, wherein they’d sponge inspiration between trashing Ambassador East Hotel suites and sold-out stadium shows.